Facial Identification Training Course Catalog

 Samantha is a member of the International Association for Identification (IAI), as well as the Organization for Scientific Area Committees (OSAC).
 Additionally, Samantha serves as Chair for the Facial Identification Scientific Working Group’s (FISWG) Glossary Subcommittee.

-JD is an active member of the Facial Identification Scientific Working Group (FISWG) in the One-to-One subcommittee where he helps create and edit guidelines for standards and procedures surrounding Facial Examination.
-JD is also a member of the parent body of the International Association for Identification (IAI).
+JD actively participates in the Facial Identification Scientific Working Group (FISWG) One-to-One subcommittee where he helps create and edit guidelines for standards and procedures surrounding Facial Examination.
+He is also a member of the parent body of the International Association for Identification (IAI) in which he has been certified as a Tenprint Examiner.